opendatasoft/slate/source/includes/_dataset_security.md

 If a user has at least a ruleset declared for them (directly, through a group or both), they will be able to see the union of everything each of the rulesets grants access to.

-Otherwise, if nothing has been declared for them (neither directly nor through a group), they will be able to see what the default ruleset grants access to.
+Otherwise, if no ruleset has been declared for them (neither directly nor through a group), they will be able to see what the default ruleset grants access to.

 ### The dataset security API in a nutshell